DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/signal-overview.rst

 When moving in to the land of digital control for model railways, there needs to be a way to control signals electronically and, where desired, via automation.

+When referring to signals, the colour of the light or position of a semaphore arm is referred to as the aspect of the signal.

 This section will focus on the types of signals supported by |EX-CS| with the common hardware configurations required to support them, along with the available methods to control them.

 Signal types